cppservergit/apiserver2/readme.md

 * **Contention-Free Worker Pools:** Each I/O thread has its own private pool of worker threads.
 Tasks are dispatched via dedicated Single-Producer, Single-Consumer (SPSC) queues, ensuring that a high load on one part of the system does not impact the performance of others.
 * **Modern C++23:** Leverages the latest C++ features for safety, performance, and code clarity, including std::jthread, std::expected, and std::string\_view.
 * **Built-in Observability:** Comes with out-of-the-box monitoring through a set of internal API endpoints, providing real-time insights into the server's health and performance.
+* **Powerful abstractions:** Very easy to use and efficient abstractions to create Web APIs that execute database stored procedures via ODBC API or invoke REST APIs via HTTPS with libcurl, with integrated JSON Web Token stateless security model.

 ## **Quality Control**